Analysis and Mitigation of Shared Resource Contention on Heterogeneous Multicore: An Industrial Case Study: Experiment Setup

-We deploy all target applications and DoS attacker tasks on an ARM-based Nvidia Jetson Nano embedded platform.
-The Jetson Nano equips a quad-core cluster of Cortex-A57 cores, with each core having its own private L1 instruction and data caches and all cores sharing access to a global L2 cache.
-Table~\ref{tbl:platform} shows the basic characteristics of the Jetson Nano platform.
+{\bf Hardware Platform:} For the hardware platform, we use an Nvidia Jetson Nano platform, which equips a quad-core Cortex-A57 cores with each core having its own private L1 instruction and data caches and all cores sharing a global L2 cache.
+Table~\ref{tbl:platform} shows the basic characteristics of the platform.